anishi1222/KeyVault-Access-with-Java/README.md

 - Choose Key Vault in All Service or search for "key vault" in "Create a resource" and create with information added.
 - Take a note of DNS name.
 This URL is required to connect Key Vault.
 - Access Policies
-  - Click "Access Policies" in SEttings, and click "Add new".
+  - Click "Access Policies" in Settings, and click "Add new".
   - Click "OK" after the following items are set.
     - Select Principal : The application you registered.
     - Secret permissions : Select "Get" in SEcret Management Operations